swallowcamel/nancywiki/Defining-routes.md

 ### The IRoutePatternMatcher interface

-This interface is responsible for telling Nancy if the incoming request matches the route that is passed in. by providing your own implementation you can support what ever syntax and/or functionality that you wish
+This interface is responsible for telling Nancy if the incoming request matches the route that is passed in.
+By providing your own implementation, you can support what ever syntax and/or functionality that you wish.

 ```c#
 /// <summary>